 For example, a bad day you could start to feel very tired and your sleep cycle can start to become disruptive.
 I am always struck by how a lack of sleep affects our whole system; e.g. often people experience insomnia and then the whole system is deprived.
 You then lose your appetite, ruminating thoughts set in and you’re perhaps unable to switch off those negative thoughts and they keep you up at night even more- and the cycle just starts to get worse.
 So my recommendation for bad days is to work towards small goals that meet you one step ahead of where you are now.
 Read more about this and Behavioural Activation here.

 Q: “Might be fun to discuss Dan Stein’s work on the role of endorphins vs. neurotransmitters”

 A: At this stage of the blog, I’m not going to get too into the biological and neurological evidence, although completely valid – it isn’t my expertise or my strong point.
-Perhaps I will revisit this at a later stage, thank you for the suggestion!
+Perhaps I will revisit this at a later stage or get a colleague to join me, thank you for the suggestion!